philvarner/old-possum/databases/elasticsearch.md

         { "term" : { "tags" : "env1" } },
         { "term" : { "tags" : "deployed" } }
       ],
-      "minimum_should_match" : 1 // at least on of the should terms must match
+      "minimum_should_match" : 1 // at least one of the should terms must match
     }
   }
 }